Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matrix_vector_mul.rst

 Leading matrix dimension
 ------------------------
-It is recommended that the matrix data be in a column-major format where the columns are stored contiguously in memory and ``TP_DIM_A_LEADING = 1``.
+It is recommended that the matrix data be in a column-major format where the elements of columns are stored contiguously in memory and ``TP_DIM_A_LEADING = 1``.
 This ensures optimal performance and compatibility with most configurations.

 For example: